jhonejhee/simple-lexical/README.md

 # simple-lexical

+## Acknowledgements

-A simple, lightweight component inspired by [Facebook's Lexical](https://github.com/facebook/lexical).
+A simple, lightweight component inspired by [Facebook's Lexical](https://github.com/facebook/lexical), which is licensed under MIT.
 This project provides a minimal, watered-down version for easier integration and experimentation.

 ---